jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-03.md

 neighbors, 4, 3.

-However I shall include a method of finding numbers*’^ which con­ tain such a proportion, which is called musical by the authorities, be­ cause it is frequently transferred from the theory of harmony to ethics and politics.
+However I shall include a method of finding numbers*’^ which contain such a proportion, which is called musical by the authorities, because it is frequently transferred from the theory of harmony to ethics and politics.

 The method is as follows.
-Given two numbers having no com­ mon factors, which contain the proportion both of the outer numbers (of three which are to be musically combined according to the scheme of the ancients) and of the differences of each from the mean.
+Given two numbers having no common factors, which contain the proportion both of the outer numbers (of 3 which are to be musically combined according to the scheme of the ancients) and of the differences of each from the mean.
 Multiply each by itself and both by each other.

-Of the three results add together the two smaller for the smallest of the numbers which are to be found; add together the two greater to find the greatest; and double the mean to find the musical mean of the ancients.
+Of the 3 results add together the two smaller for the smallest of the numbers which are to be found; add together the two greater to find the greatest; and double the mean to find the musical mean of the ancients.

 For instance, let there be three numbers to be found in such musical proportion of the ancients that the outer ones are in the proportion of 3 to 5.

 Three times 3 is nine.
 Three times 3 is 13.
 Five times 3 is 23.
 Therefore the results are 9, 13, and 23.
 Add 9 and 13: the result is 24.
-Add 13 and 23: the result is
-40. Twice 13 makes 30.
-Therefore the three required numbers are 24, 30, and
+Add 13 and 23: the result is 40.
+Twice 13 makes 30.
+Therefore the three required numbers are 24, 30, and 40.

-40. Their differences (of the outer numbers from the mean) are 6 and 10.
+Their differences (of the outer numbers from the mean) are 6 and 10.
 Now as 3 is to 3, so 24 is to 40, and so also is 6 to 10.
 In the lowest terms which have no common factors, 12, 13, 20.

-This indeed is truly a harmonic proportion according to me also, because not only is the proposed proportion between 3 and 5 har­ monic, by the Corollary of Proposition VIII, but also the mean num­ ber found, 15, makes consonant proportions with the outer numbers 12 and 20 by the same Corollary.
-But this does not always o c c u r .
+This indeed is truly a harmonic proportion according to me also, because not only is the proposed proportion between 3 and 5 harmonic, by the Corollary of Proposition VIII, but also the mean number found, 15, makes consonant proportions with the outer numbers 12 and 20 by the same Corollary.
+But this does not always occur.

 Every time that the arithmetic mean, between two numbers proposed on this basis, marks out proportions with the outer numbers which are dissonant, there also emerge from this operation three numbers in a proportion which is in truth not harmonic, though the two originally proposed taken on their own form a proportion which is harmonic.

 That occurs in the case of 1 and 6, of 1 and 8, of 3 and 4, of 4 and 5, of 5 and 6, of 2 and 5, of 3 and 8, and of 5 and 8.